Image 11

 Objectives and Program Highlights

-In this pilot program, choristers will:
+In this program, choristers will:

 • Grow in the Christian faith through the words we sing, worship we lead, and relationships we build.